rentle/embed-rentle/readme.txt

 = Does Twice Commerce cost something? =

-We have four plans: FREE, DISCOVER, BUILD, and ADVANCE.
-The FREE plan doesn’t cost anything.
-The paid plans start at $19.50/month.
-Learn more about the Plans [here](https://www.twicecommerce.com/pricing).
+We have three plans: Discover, Build, and Advance.
+You’ll start with a 3-day free trial, the first month costs only 1 USD.
+The regular monthly fees start at 29 USD / month.
+Learn more about the plans [here](https://www.twicecommerce.com/pricing).

 = Do I need a credit card to sign up? =

-Nope, you can start with Twice Commerce Free, our forever-free plan.
+Nope, you can try out TWICE with a 3-day free trail and then only for $1 for the first month.

 = What is the right plan for me? =

-Our general rule is that if you only operate online, you’re good with the FREE or DISCOVER plan.
-With DISCOVER, you get more customization options and lower payment processing fees.
+Our general rule is that if you are exploring a completely new business opportunity, Discover will help you validate your business idea.
+With Discover, you get more customization options, features to sell in person, and lower payment processing fees.

-If you also have a brick-and-mortar store, you will need the BUILD plan to create orders for walk-in customers.
-The ADVANCE plan is for high-volume merchants that need many features.
+If you are a more established business looking to grow an existing revenue stream, we recommend Build or Advance.

 = Can I also sell products and services with Twice Commerce? =